 The most frightening realization was that so many people are afflicted with this problem, and each one I talked to had a different remedy that seemed to work for them.
 I did not experience an improvement and a reduction of episodes until a physiotherapist prescribed some balance exercises that eliminated my episodes.

-Somewhere along the way, I heard about BC Balance and Dizziness.
+Somewhere along the way, I heard about Balance & Dizziness Canada.
 I regretted that I lived so far from Vancouver, but I relied on the information I received in the bulletins and highly recommend this organization to people to join and support. - Albert Brand, Milton, ON.